seominlee/torch-rnn/doc/flags.md

 - `--val_frac`: What fraction of the data to use as a validation set; default is `0.1`.
 - `--test_frac`: What fraction of the data to use as a test set; default is `0.1`.
 - `--quiet`: If you pass this flag then no output will be printed to the console.
+- `--syllabic`: Predict syllables instead of letters.
+You must specify a dictionary (e.g., `en_US`) for syllable separation.
+- `--syllsec`: Use secondary hyphenator.
+Useful for bilingual texts.
+You must specify a dictionary (e.g., `ru_RU`) for syllable separation.

+Syllabic prediction transforms the input file: all letters are converted to lower-case, spaces are conflated, and all characters other than letters, numerals, punctuation, and newlines are ignored.
+The input is assumed as Unicode, and Unicode General Category is employed to decide the type of character.

 # Training
 The training script `train.lua` accepts the following command-line flags: